uncognic/HeavenOS/README.md

 <h2> Private </h2>

-Heaven removes Microsoft tracking services and disables almost whole telemetry.
+Heaven removes Microsoft tracking services and disables almost all of the telemetry.
 You can feel safe and work without any dangers.

 <h2> Performant </h2>